kenny5524/anonymous_operation_etl/README.md

 Extract content from the ZIP file.
 Transform the data into a dataframe.
 Perform geospatial processing on the dataframe.
 Run data quality checks on the dataframe.
-If any check fails, log the issue, upload df to s3 and alert the team and exit the function.
+If any check fails, log the issue, upload df to s3 and alert the team, then exit the function.
-Push the resulting dataframe to PostGIS.
+If dataQuality checks passed, push the resulting dataframe to PostGIS.
+If pushing fails, alert the team and load data to s3 for future processing

 To run the script, create a .env file and store the folllowing